DylanMeeus/springboot_jwt_blog/_posts/2016-01-04-secure-your-react-and-redux-app-with-jwt-authentication.markdown

 ## Fetching Quotes with API Middleware

-Redux lets us tie in middleware to our apps which opens up a lot of possibilities.
+Redux lets us tie in middleware to our apps, which opens up a lot of possibilities.
 With it, we can easily do things like [logging](https://www.npmjs.com/package/redux-logger).
 Another common use of middleware is for setting up API communication.
 Let's create a middleware that calls our API for quotes.
-Our setup is well-informed by the API middleware from Redux's [real world example]().
+Our setup is well-informed by the API middleware from Redux's [real world example](https://github.com/rackt/redux/tree/master/examples/real-world).

 ```js
 // middleware/api.js